-Compensation of our Directors
+Compensation of Directors

-The compensation payable to our non-employee directors (other than Mr. Osnoss) consists of the following:
+The compensation payable to our non-employee directors consists of the following:

-an award of restricted stock units valued at \$125,000 at the time of grant upon re-election at each subsequent annual meeting of stockholders.
-The restricted stock units vest on the one year anniversary of the date of grant;

-- an annual cash retainer of \$75,000, with no additional fees paid for board and committee meetings attended; - an annual cash retainer of \$25,000 for the chair of the Audit Committee, \$15,000 for the chair of the Compensation Committee and \$10,000 for the chair of the Nominating and Corporate Governance Committee; and - an annual cash retainer of \$10,000 for members of the Audit Committee, \$7,500 for members of the Compensation Committee and \$7,500 for members of the Nominating and Corporate Governance Committee.
+- an award of restricted stock units valued at \$135,000 at the time of grant upon re-election at each subsequent annual meeting of stockholders.
+The restricted stock units vest on the one-year anniversary of the date of grant; - an annual cash retainer of \$75,000, with no additional fees paid for board and committee meetings attended; - an annual cash retainer of \$150,000 for the non-executive chairman of the board of directors, \$25,000 for the chair of the Audit Committee, \$20,000 for the chair of the Compensation Committee, \$20,000 for the chair of the Nominating and Corporate Governance Committee and \$20,000 for the chair of the Risk Committee; and - an annual cash retainer of \$10,000 for members of the Audit Committee, \$7,500 for members of the Compensation Committee, \$7,500 for members of the Nominating and Corporate Governance Committee, and \$7,500 for members of the Risk Committee.

-After four years of service non-employee directors (other than Mr. Osnoss) must maintain a minimum stock ownership equal to \$100,000.
+After four years of service, non-employee directors must maintain a minimum stock ownership equal to \$225,000.